Harris Chain of LakesBASS ONLINE2020-05-24T18:40:03-04:00

-Harris Chain of Lakes Information:
+Harris Chain of Lakes Information

 These are big fish lakes with strong healthy bass, requiring stout tackle and power techniques.
 Finesse tactics work well in these lakes and canals, as always you take your chances of breaking off a nice fish when using lite tackle.
-There are generally the same pattern on this chain of lakes as any other in Florida, two main distinct patterns to Harris Chain bass fishing is open water main lake fishing and canal fishing.
-The other two popular ways of fishing is deep holes and site fishing.
+There is generally the same pattern on this chain of lakes as any other in Florida, two main distinct patterns to Harris Chain bass fishing is open water main lake fishing and canal fishing.
+The other two popular ways of fishing are deep holes and site fishing.

 Big and Little Lake Harris

-Big part of the Harris Chain of lakes is Lake Harris the bigger of the two main lakes of this chain of lakes at over 15,500 acres.
-Big Lake Harris average depth is much deeper than Lake Okeechobee to the south and has with many deep holes and ledges.
+A big part of the Harris Chain of Lakes is Lake Harris the bigger of the two main lakes of this chain of lakes at over 15,500 acres.
+Big Lake Harris average depth is much deeper than Lake Okeechobee to the south and has many deep holes and ledges.
 The lakes are surrounded by beautiful homes and cypress trees.
 There are three public launching ramps on Big Lake Harris; off of US Highway 27 to the west, Venetian Gardens in Leesburg and Hickory Point near the Howey bridge off State Road 19.
 There is a small but serviceable ramp located on the east side of Little Lake Harris in the City of Astatula.
 The lakes are almost totally ringed with Kissimmee grass and reeds except for the occasional boat dock or seawall.

-One of the more popular lakes in the Harris Chain of lakes is Lake Eustis which covers 7,806 acres and is connected to Big Lake Harris through the mile long Dead River and Lake Griffin through Haines Creek.
+One of the more popular lakes in the Harris Chain of Lakes is Lake Eustis which covers 7,806 acres and is connected to Big Lake Harris through the mile-long Dead River and Lake Griffin through Haines Creek.
 Both Haines Creek and the Dead River have excellent fishing in season.
 Surrounding Lake Eustis are numerous residential canals which at certain times of the year can be very productive.
-It is also the home of the famous "Gator Hole", a deep sink hole at the end of a natural canal leading off the main lake.
+It is also the home of the famous "Gator Hole", a deep sinkhole at the end of a natural canal leading off the main lake.
 This hole produces scores of bass and can produce the fish of a lifetime if you are there at the right time.
-For most of the year the canals produce the most consistent action in Lake Eustis.
+For most of the year, the canals produce the most consistent action in Lake Eustis.

 There are two public boat ramps on Lake Eustis.
 The popular Buzzard Beach ramp is located between Tavares and Leesburg on State Road 441.
 The Eustis city ramp is located on Lakeshore Drive just south of the City of Eustis.

 South of Lake Dora is Lake Beauclair and tiny Lake Carlton.
 Lake Carlton can be reached through a small inlet on the southern shore of Lake Beauclair.
 Both of these lakes are known for giant bass.
 Most of the big fish are caught by flipping, pitching and using wild shiners on the boat docks and reeds.
 Many local and professional anglers have placed brush piles in these lakes.
-The Apopka Beauclair Canal system is a sizable area of clear water that holds bass year round.
+The Apopka Beauclair Canal system is a sizable area of clear water that holds bass year-round.
 The entrance to these canals is located near the southwestern shore of Lake Beauclair.
 There is a lot of water to be fished and it is all excellent at times.
 The so-called "Clear Canal" is located here, which is a major sight fishing area in the bedding season.

 However, bass fishing remained poor until consecutive droughts lowered lake levels and allowed new weed growth to take hold.
 In addition, restoration efforts in the form of shad removal and run-off controls are starting to have a healing effect on the lake.
-An additional benefit occurred in 2007 when the some of the small lakes near the Orlando airport were filled in because birds were interfering with air traffic.
+An additional benefit occurred in 2007 when some of the small lakes near the Orlando airport were filled in because birds were interfering with air traffic.
 Some of these lakes had never been fished and contained many large bass.
-Dr. Canfield, a Professor at the University of Florida, was instrumental in convincing the authorities to relocate these bass to Lake Griffin.
+Dr. Canfield, a professor at the University of Florida, was instrumental in convincing the authorities to relocate these bass to Lake Griffin.
 Two of these bass were reported to be in the 14-pound range.

-Lake Apopka at this time, Lake Apopka continues to be under restoration.
-The State of Florida has spent over 100 million dollars to buy out most of the farms around Lake Apopka and is currently working on a 10 year plan to bring back the outstanding fishing that this lake was once known for.
+In conclusion, Lake Apopka at this time, Lake Apopka continues to be under restoration.
+The State of Florida has spent over 100 million dollars to buy out most of the farms around Lake Apopka and is currently working on a 10-year plan to bring back the outstanding fishing that this lake was once known for.
 Bass fishing is mostly limited to the Gourd Neck Springs area.
 This spring pumps huge amounts of clear water into the lake and has produced many giant bass caught mostly by flipping the nearby grass.